 Feeling appreciated and recognized at work helps employees enjoy their work more while also increasing productivity.
-According to a SHRM study, 48 percent of employees reported that management's recognition of their job performance was very important to their job satisfaction.
+According to a SHRM study, 48% of employees reported that management's recognition of their job performance was very important to their job satisfaction.

 The feeling that your work is important and that your contribution is valuable is a great motivator, one that increases employee engagement.
 According to a study by Alight Solutions, employees who feel rewarded are seven times more likely to be engaged with work than employees who don’t.

-When employee feels like their company cares about them, stress levels decrease, confidence builds, and costly turnover decreases.
-An impressive 55 percent of workers said that if they feel their employer cares about their well-being, they would want to stay at that company for 10 years or more.
+When an employee feels like their company cares about them, stress levels decrease, confidence builds, and costly turnover decreases.
+An impressive 55% of workers said that if they feel their employer cares about their well-being, they would want to stay at that company for 10 years or more.

 Appreciating employees builds trust.
-In his book Trust Factor, Harvard Researcher Paul J. Zak states that compared with employees at low-trust companies, those at high-trust companies report 50 percent higher productivity, 13 percent fewer sick days, 76 percent more engagement and 40 percent less burnout.
+In his book Trust Factor, Harvard Researcher Paul J. Zak states that compared with employees at low-trust companies, those at high-trust companies report 50% higher productivity, 13% fewer sick days, 76% more engagement, and 40% less burnout.